 - create minimum environmental standards for current and future suppliers

 - provide quarterly reports to each service showing their carbon emissions generated from electricity, gas and travel

 - conduct environmental impact assessments to identify potential environmental risks to UK and international projects.

-Twenty-six buildings, including our head office in London, have benefitted from the Environmental Performance Improvement Fund.
+Thirty-five buildings, including our head office in London, have benefited from the Environmental Performance Improvement Fund.
 With money from the fund we’ve switched to energy-efficient LED lighting and installed cavity-wall insulation and energy-efficient water systems, as well as new boilers and heating systems.

-We were awarded with the Carbon Trust Standard in 2013.
-In 2015 we received the ISO 14001 standard certification for our environmental management systems.
+We were awarded with the Carbon Trust Standard in 2013 and received the ISO 14001 standard certification for our environmental management systems in 2015.